-- Receive an electronic copy of, read and sign to say that they have read and understood Keeping Children Safe in Education: for school and college staff (part 1) (2018).
-School leaders and those who work directly with children will also read Annex A. - Receive safeguarding training through Smartlog, which is regularly updated1 as well as Prevent Duty and online safety training, including sexting/'youth produced sexual imagery', so they are equipped with the knowledge and skills to keep children safe. - Receive regular safeguarding and child protection updates at least annually via email, e-bulletins and staff meetings to help provide them with an awareness of safeguarding issues that can put children at the risk of harm (including private fostering arrangements, drug taking, alcohol abuse, family members in prison, deliberately missing education, homelessness, sexting also known as 'youth produced sexual imagery', FGM, 'honour based' abuse/violence, forced marriage, sexual exploitation, criminal exploitation, peer on peer abuse and radicalisation/extremism), ensuring they have the relevant skills and knowledge to safeguard children effectively. - Not assume a colleague or another professional will take action and share information that might be critical in keeping children safe. - Be mindful that early information sharing is vital for the effective identification, assessment and allocation of appropriate service provision. - Be aware of; - The Stopping Domestic Abuse Together initiative, a police lead early domestic abuse notification to schools; - The safeguarding response to children who go missing from education; - o The early help process for low level and emerging needs and understand their role in it; - The process for making referral to Children's Social Care and for statutory assessments that may follow this and the role they may play in such assessments. - Do everything they can to support Social Workers. - Know what to do if a child tells them about welfare concerns or that he/she is being abused or neglected and how to share information appropriately only involving those who need to be involved such as the designated safeguarding lead (or a deputy) and social care.
+- Receive a paper/electronic copy of, read and sign to say that they have received, read and understood Keeping Children Safe in Education: for school and college staff (part 1) and Annex A: further safeguarding Information (2020).
+School leaders, including Governors/Trustees and all those who work directly with children will read all of Keeping Children Safe in Education (2020). - Receive safeguarding training which is regularly updated as well as Prevent Duty and online safety training, including sexting/'youth produced sexual imagery', so they are equipped with the knowledge and skills to keep children safe. - Receive regular safeguarding and child protection updates at least annually via email, e-bulletins and staff meetings to help provide them with an awareness of safeguarding issues that can put children at the risk of harm (including private fostering arrangements, drug taking, alcohol abuse, family members in prison, deliberately missing education, homelessness, sexting also known as 'youth produced sexual imagery', 'honour based' abuse/violence including FGM and forced marriage, sexual exploitation, serious violent crime, criminal exploitation/county lines, peer on peer / child on child abuse and radicalisation/extremism), ensuring they have the relevant skills and knowledge to safeguard children effectively.

-1 See DSCB Education providers training pathway on the training page of www.derbyscb.org.uk
+&lt;sup>1 See DDSCP Education providers training pathway on the training page of www.ddscp.org.uk